BlueBrain/spacktainers/README.md

 [secret]
 ```

+**Note that all images are also available from the GitHub Container Registry (GHCR), i.e.,
+via `apptainer pull docker://ghcr.io/bluebrain/spack-neurodamus-neocortex`.
+The URL has to
+be all lowercase, and the download will work without login.**

 ### Pulling with Apptainer (or Singularity)

 Pull from the registry, logging in at the same time with the `AWS` username and token from